Male and female Eastern Bluebirds. Photo: Patricia Pierce/Flickr/CC by 2.0.

 Pairs start forming first during mid-January in the warm southern states.
 Birds in the northern regions begin to form pairs approximately during February and March.

 An indication that bluebirds are mated is when both the male and female interact and are seen together.
 But perhaps the most telling sign of pair formation is when both the male and female enter together a nesting cavity or nest box.

 But whether the initial association is to remain as a breeding pair depends on additional pair interactions.

 The male performs a nest demonstration consisting of bringing nesting material to the cavity.
 Once she enters the cavity for a first inspection of the interior, the deal appears to be sealed.

 The female then accepts the demonstration and approves of the cavity, and starts bringing nesting material herself.

-Field observations indicate that a male can change his mind about a female and reject her by removing the nesting material she started to bring to the nesting cavity.
+The male can change his mind about a female and reject her by removing the nesting material she started to bring to the nesting cavity.

-If the male accepts the female as mate, he will start offering her food as a sign of reaffirming acceptance of the breeding mate.
+If the male accepts the female as a mate, he will start offering her food as a sign of reaffirming acceptance of the breeding mate.
 Then they both enter the nesting cavity confirming the pair formation for the breeding season.